tsackton/taelgar/Species/Languages.md

 A group of mutually understandable dialects and languages spoken by the [[Deno'qai]] people.
 It is an ancient language, surviving largely without outside influences.

 _Real world analog_: Hebrew or Arabic
-_Alphabet_: The Deno'qai use a unique alphabet derived from Elvish
+_Alphabet_: Unknown. %% Previously was stated as an alphabet based on Elvish, but it might be better to have it be a Northros alphabet %%

 %% Background Note:
 There are numerous undeveloped cultures and partially developed cultures that likely speak a Northros language.
 This list should not be considered complete.
 One example is the the [[Vargaldi]], who presumably speak a Northros language, although in game they had numerous Eastros (Slavic) loan words.